 What Is a Waterfall Countertop?

-- Protection for cabinetry: The vertical stone slab protects side panels from kicks, spills, and scuffs.
+While the design appeal is obvious, waterfall countertops also come with several practical advantages:- Protection for cabinetry: The vertical stone slab protects side panels from kicks, spills, and scuffs.

 - Easy to clean: Fewer edges mean fewer places for crumbs or stains to collect.